AnthonMS/MyHotKeys-OnSteroids/readme.md

 # MyHotKeys-OnSteroids
 **Welcome to mhk-os**<br>

+Naahhhh I have been creating the most advanced shit using AHK so I now see that this was just me copiong because I was too lazy to learn the syntax of AHK.

 This first iteration was created in 1 day.
 So keep that in mind when reading through the code and trying to use it.
 I know it still lacks a lot of stuff, but I think I will be working on this going forward since I see a massive benefit over this compared to let's say AutoHotKey (Take into consideration; My very limited knowledge about AHK).
 (Update: After using AHK for the past year.
 Then I will definitely not be working on it going forward.
 It was a fun project, but AHK is the GOAT.
 I was just stubborn not learning their scripting language.)
 <br>